Cardiff University: Independence and 2004 merger

-In 1997, the college was granted full independent degree-awarding powers by the Privy Council, though, as a member of the University of Wales it could not begin using them, and in 1999 the public name of the university was changed to Cardiff University.
+The college was granted degree-awarding powers by the Privy Council in 1997 although, as a member of the University of Wales, it did not use them at that time.
+In 1999, the public name of the university was changed to Cardiff University.

-In 2002, ideas were floated to merge Cardiff again with the University of Wales College of Medicine, after publication of the Welsh Assembly Government's review of higher education in Wales.
-This merger became effective on 1 August 2004, when Cardiff University ceased to be a constituent of the University of Wales and became an independent "link institution" affiliated to the federal university.
-The process of the merger was completed on 1 December 2004, when the Act of Parliament transferring UWCM's assets to Cardiff University received Royal Assent.
-On 17 December it was announced that the Privy Council had given approval to the new Supplemental Charter and had granted university status to Cardiff, legally changing the name of the institution to Cardiff University.
-Cardiff awarded University of Wales degrees to students admitted before 2005, but these have been replaced by Cardiff degrees.
+In 2002, ideas were floated to re-merge Cardiff with the University of Wales College of Medicine (UWCM), after the publication of the Welsh Assembly Government's review of higher education in Wales.
+This set in train a series of constitutional reforms.
+On 1 August 2004, Cardiff University ceased to be a member of the University of Wales and became an independent "link institution" affiliated to the federal university.
+The process of the merger with UWCM was completed on 1 December 2004, when the Act of Parliament transferring UWCM's assets to Cardiff University received royal assent.
+On 17 December it was announced that the Privy Council had given approval to a new supplemental charter for the keys institution.
+This was sealed on 11 March 2005, granting university status to Cardiff and legally changing the name of the institution to Cardiff University.
+Cardiff awarded University of Wales degrees to students admitted before 2005, but has subsequently awarded its own degrees.

 In 2005, Wales College of Medicine, as part of the university, launched the North Wales Clinical School in Wrexham, in collaboration with the North East Wales Institute of Higher Education in Wrexham, the University of Wales, Bangor, and the National Health Service in Wales.
 This received funds of £12.5 million from the Welsh Assembly and trebled the number of trainee doctors in clinical training in Wales over a four-year period.

-The university also has a popular Centre for Lifelong Learning, which has been teaching a wide range of courses for over 125 years.
+The university also has a Centre for Lifelong Learning, which has been teaching a wide range of courses for over 125 years.
 However, in July 2009, the university announced it was ending over 250 humanities courses at the centre, making over 100 staff redundant.
 The university has since reintroduced a number of humanities courses for a trial period beginning in 2010.

 In June 2010, the university launched three new research institutes, each offering a new approach to a major modern research issue.
-The Neurosciences and Mental Health Research Institute and the Cancer Stem Cell Research Institute are housed in the purpose-built Hadyn Ellis Building, and in the Sustainable Places Research Institute.
+The Neurosciences and Mental Health Research Institute and the Cancer Stem Cell Research Institute are housed in the purpose-built Hadyn Ellis Building and in the Sustainable Places Research Institute.
 Another part of the Science and Development Campus, the Cardiff University Brain Research Imaging Centre (CUBRIC), opened in June 2016 for neuroimaging research.